konohitowa/konohitowa.github.io/_posts/2016-05-12-ubuntu-config-and-console-io.markdown

 }
 ~~~

 The first line overlays a structure at the address defined by BCM2835_MU_BASE.
 The 3B actually has a Broadcom 2837 chip in it (BCM2837), but this particular structure mostly matches the 2837.
 We'll take a closer look at the structure as well as that address definition later; for now, all you need to know is that it gives us some handy pointers to a couple of I/O registers on the chip.
 The first one is the LSR (Line Status Register).
 It, not surprisingly, tells us the status of the serial line.
 If the 6<sup>th</sup> bit from the right (bit 5, counting from 0) in that register is a zero (0), it means the UART is busy and can't accept any more data.
 So the *while* loop sits and spins reading the value of the register using the *readl* routine waiting for the bit to switch to a one (1).
-If the bit is a one, it then calls the *writel* routine, passing in the character to send and the address of the I/O register.
+If the bit is a one, it then calls the *writel* routine, passing in the character to send along with the address of the I/O register.

 If you look at the rest of the code, *readl* and *writel* aren't actually routines; they're macros that call other macros.
 All they do is tell the compiler to make sure that it actually does what we've told it to do.
 Compilers can be too smart for their own good, particularly when dealing with hardware.
 From the compiler's perspective, you're reading the same piece of memory repeatedly in the while loop -- since it has no reason to think that location is going to change since the last time it was read, it could easily optimize it away and only read it once.
 Plus, as far as it can tell, the data read from it isn't used for any reason; again, another reason for it not to generate any code.
 So when dealing with the registers, we let the compiler know that they're *volatile*, meaning their contents can change from outside of the code that's executing.